DataDog/documentation/content/en/tracing/version_tracking/_index.md

 ### Profiles by version

-In addition to being able to search for Profiles corresponding to a specific version, profiles corresponding to versions being compared can be loaded in a single click using the 'View Profiles' link on the top right of the [Version Comparison](#version-comparison) page.
+You can search for profiles that correspond to a particular version.
+You can also click **View Profiles** on the top right of the [Version Comparison](#version-comparison) page to open the Continuous Profiler scoped to either version being compared.

 {{< img src="tracing/version_tracking/VersionProfiler.png" alt="Filter Profiles by Version"  style="width:100%;">}}